 - Assistance available for visually impaired and disabled passengers on request

-- Use transit apps like ViaBus, Moovit, or Google Maps
+- Use transit apps such as ViaBus, Moovit, or Google Maps to check routes, interchange stations, and estimated travel times.

 Bangkok Rail Full Transit Map (BTS, MRT, Airport Rail Link & More)